/project File System Issue

 The data recovery company has completed their analysis of the failed /project hard drives.
 We will be reaching out to PIs individually to discuss the next steps.

 .
 Only users assigned to that project can view the list.
-The previous list (that contained false positives) has not been removed from the project directories, they’ve just been hidden.
+The previous lists (that contained false positives) have not been removed from the project directories, they’ve just been hidden.

 Update (5/15/25): Please be aware that snapshots were also affected by the /project disk failure.
 At this time, snapshots are not a viable method of data recovery for users whose data was affected.